 We are finally here—summer.
 It’s the time of heat, water, late nights, bathing suits, and long vacations, right?
 Wrong.
 It never fails, you end up doing everything but experiencing the summer vacation you prayed for all year long.
 You ended up getting a job, an internship, you started going back to the gym, you found a new roommate, and you got a new place.

-Mid-to-late July to early-August are the most popular times for move-outs and move-ins.
+Mid-to-late July to early August is the most popular time for move-outs and move-ins.
 However, with all of the new things you’ve added to your schedule, moving out of your current apartment and moving into a new place may seem to be the most daunting task.
 How will you possibly find the time to make it to work, be fit, find new furniture, pack, move, make sure the utilities are set up, sign all of the proper paperwork, and still find time to sleep?
 Well, I don’t know how to say this to anyone but myself but—YOU HAVE GOT TO CALM DOWN.

 1) Create a List